crkurdelak/socmed-REST-API/README.md

 # Final Project

-Include a description of your REST API here.
+Commit all the code for your final project to this repository.
+Include a description of your REST API here in the README.md file.